All Products

 Service Type

-A ClusterIP Service.
-This type of Service is used for communication within the cluster.
-Only ClusterIP Services can discover and communicate with each other.
-If you select Headless Service, you can interact with other service discovery mechanisms without the need to rely on the ClusterIP-based service discovery and load balancing features provided by Kubernetes by default.
+A ClusterIP Service is used for communication within the cluster.
+Service discovery is supported only when the service type is set to ClusterIP.
+You can use a Headless Service to interact with other service discovery mechanisms without having to rely on the default ClusterIP-based service discovery and load balancing provided by Kubernetes.

-A NodePort Service.
-External users can access this type of Services by using the IP address and specified port of a node.
-You can connect to a NodePort Service through <NodeIP>:<NodePort>.
+A NodePort Service provides a convenient way for external users to access services in a cluster through the IP address and a specified port of a node.
+Users can connect to a NodePort Service by accessing <NodeIP>:<NodePort>.
 However, you must manually configure load balancing.

 External Traffic Policy